Wealth Management Questions to Ask

 Our wealth advisors are CERTIFIED FINANCIAL PLANNER™ professionals and our tax advisors are Certified Public Accountants (CPA).
 We also have experience in insurance, tax planning, investment management, estate planning, retirement planning, debt management, charitable giving, and more.

-How do you stay current with changes in the financial planning industry?
+How do you stay current with changes in the financial planning profession?

 We maintain our licenses and certifications through ongoing ethics, continuing education, and professional development courses and seminars, and we stay up to date on the latest tax codes, market issues, estate law, healthcare benefits, retirement savings strategies, and more.
 Our entire team is committed to lifelong learning; we participate in several professional organizations, including the American Institute of Certified Public Accountants and the Financial Planning Association.